-- Lack of monitoring and reporting on environment
+- Lack of monitoring and reporting on environment.

-- Principles of physical planning not yet applied to the bulk of land and sea resources in Niue - Need to use newer models of economic planning that take into account the depletion of natural resources and the decline in the support services of the environment - Development proposals need to be subject equally to environmental as economic appraisal - Need for EIA for all projects that could have an environmental impact
+- Principles of physical planning not yet applied to the bulk of land and sea resources in Niue; - Need to use newer models of economic planning that take into account the depletion of natural resources and the decline in the support services of the environment; - Development proposals need to be subject equally to environmental as economic appraisal; - Need for an EIA on all projects that could have an environmental impact.

-- The CBEMP lists a number of activities needed to address concerns in this area which are listed in 'Work Still Required' below
+- The CBEMP lists a number of activities needed to address concerns in this area which are listed in 'Work Still Required' below.